Azure/alz-monitor/docs/wiki/Deploy-with-GitHub-Actions.md

 - Change the value of _ALZMonitorResourceGroupLocation_ to specify the location for said resource group.
 - Change the value of _ALZMonitorActionGroupEmail_ (specific to the Service Health initiative) to the email address where notifications of the alerts are sent to.

-These changes must be made in each of the following parameters files:
+These changes must be made in each of the following parameter files:

 - [parameters-complete-connectivity.json](../blob/main/infra-as-code/bicep/parameters-complete-connectivity.json)
 - [parameters-complete-identity.json](../blob/main/infra-as-code/bicep/parameters-complete-identity.json)